Hangul orthography: Historical punctuation

 The original punctuation system was called kuduchŏm.
 In the 15th century, a small circle was used to mark major phrasal and sentential/clausal endings.
 If the circle was placed in the center after a syllable, it marked the end of a major break within a sentence.
 If it was placed in the right corner of the cell of the final syllable, it possibly indicated either the end of a sentence or a rising tone indicating a pause for that final character.

 Some texts, when using Hangul to transcribe foreign languages like Japanese or Manchu, used a variety of relatively unique punctuation for various purposes.

 Tone markings

-Tone markings, called bangjeom or pangchŏm, were originally used in Hangul to indicate tones.
+Tone markings, called pangchŏm, were originally used in Hangul to indicate tones.
 They were marked by dots to the left of a Hangul character: